inveniosoftware/invenio-oauthclient/README.rst

 Invenio module that provides OAuth web authorization support.

-OAuth client support is typically used to allow features such as social login (e.g. Sign in with Twitter) and access to resources owner by a specific user at a remote service.
+OAuth client support is typically used to allow features such as social login (e.g. Sign in with Twitter) and access to resources owned by a specific user at a remote service.
 Both OAuth 1.0 and OAuth 2.0 are supported.

 Features